I used to feel like an underachiever on the Fourth of July.

 This Fourth, if you spot an invasive plant during a backyard barbeque, go easy on Ben Franklin.
 As he said, “Do not fear mistakes.
 You will know failure.
 Continue to reach out.”

-—Text by Kerry Crisley, Cool Green Science Blog.
+— Kerry Crisley wrote this post for the Cool Green Science Blog and it appears here with permission.
 Crisley is associate director of strategic communications with an emphasis on marine work.